OrdancheNedev/Inspector_Sonda-Flask/readme.md

 # Description

 This is a robot with real-time video streaming and gas detection.
-The technologies used are Python Flask, Bootstrap and gauge.min.js library.
+The technologies used are Python Flask, Python OpenCV,  Bootstrap and gauge.min.js library.

 The robot can be controlled by mobile, tablet or laptop.